fluid-project/handbook.floeproject.org/src/documents/Techniques.md

 ## Provide audio or text descriptions of non-text information presented in videos, graphics or images

 OERs increasingly make use of video, graphics and images.
-However, many learners require an alternative to visual information: they may have a visual impairment, or they may learn better through auditory or textual information; they might have insufficient bandwidth to receive high-density media, or they may be using a hand-held device with a screen too small for the content.
+However, many learners require an alternative to visual information: they may have a visual impairment, or they may learn a particular concept better through auditory or textual information; they might have insufficient bandwidth to receive high-density media, or they may be using a hand-held device with a screen too small for the content.

 By providing textual or auditory descriptions of any non-text information present in videos, graphics or images, OER creators will support learners who may be using technologies or configurations that can substitute or supplement the display with these descriptions, allowing learners to personalize the learning experience.